This article was updated on April 6, 2018, and originally published on Nov. 19, 2017.

 Over the last year, the stock is up 22%, and that performance along with the possible acquisitions on the horizon may have some investors thinking about a stock split from the venerable retailer that would reduce the price per share and increase the number of shares.
 In fact, Walmart has never before let its stock get into the triple digits, as it did earlier this year, having split it every time it reaches that threshold.
 While the share price has pulled back to less than $90, there's a good chance the company would do a stock split if it surges again.

-Wal-Mart has enacted 2-for-1 splits 11 times since it went it public in 1970 at $16.50 per share.
+Walmart has enacted 2-for-1 splits 11 times since it went it public in 1970 at $16.50 per share.
 The chart below shows the split dates and the price of the stock on the day of the split.

-It's important for investors to be aware that a stock split does not add any value, it merely gives investors more shares at a lower price.
+It's important for investors to be aware that a stock split does not add any value.
+It merely gives investors more shares at a lower price.
 Still, there's often a psychological benefit in splitting the stock as it's a sign that management sees more upside to it in the future.
 Splitting the stock also makes it more liquid, which can encourage retail investors to buy it.

-What's next for Wal-Mart
+What's next for Walmart

 Management has not discussed the possibility of a stock split, but if shares continue to climb, the probability of it will increase.
-The company is set to report earnings Thursday, Nov.
-16. Analysts are expecting a revenue of increase of 2.4% $121 billion, and earnings per share of $0.97, down a penny from a year ago.
+If the stock returns to triple digits, expect calls for a split to heat up.